yesco/minisquel/README.md

 - "minimal" in code/complexity (<1000 lines code)
 - fast hack for fun
+- do the simplest for the moment to add
-- "not for professional use"
+- "not for professional use" :-D
 - no depencies other than linux/posix
 - limited sql
         [FORMAT (CSV|TAB|BAR)]